Cambozola Cheese vs Chèvre (Goat Cheese)

 Chèvre is the French word for goat, and it refers to any cheese made from goat's milk.
 These cheeses can vary widely in texture from soft and creamy to firm and crumbly.
 Chèvre flavors range from mild and smooth to tangy and bold, depending on the age and production methods.

-Cambozola Cheese comes from Germany.
-Chèvre (Goat Cheese) originated from France.
+• Origin: Cambozola Cheese (Germany), Chèvre (Goat Cheese) (France)

 Cambozola Cheese Chèvre (Goat Cheese)